Our Guide to Hanoi

 When travelling with kids, how could you say no to a puppet show?
 So off we went to the Thang Long Water Puppet Theatre and it really was very enjoyable!
 The orchestra used some weird looking traditional instruments that made beautiful music with accompanying singers singing in Vietnamese.
 The whole show was done in water, with puppets moved on long bamboo poles.
 The scenes were clever and well thought out, in their depiction of daily traditional life.
 We all thoroughly enjoyed it!

 Hanoi has an interesting architectural history which has left it with a unique melding of Chinese, French, Russian and local Vietnamese architectural designs.
 From ancient to modern and from Oriental to French, all happily co-existing alongside each other.
 It makes for fascinating strolls and lots of Kodak moments!

 The more time we spent, the more the city grew on us.
-I could go back tomorrow… although with an empty suitcase!
+I could go back tomorrow… although next time with an empty suitcase!